AdaCore/uwrap/documentation/language_match.rst

 - sibling (<match expression) is true if an node at the same level before or after the current node maches the expression

+All of the above are generators (see later sections on how generators can be called to iterate over all values).
 The expression is optional, so that:

 .. code-block:: text